HydPy/HydPy/_posts/2017-03-25-lighting-talks-functional-programming.markdown

 In this session, we will take you through the journey of writing from builtin functions to user-defined functions to decortors.

-<b>Speaker:  Udhay Prakash Pethakamsetty, Sr. Engineer, Infor Global Solutions</b>
+<b>Speaker:  Udhay Prakash Pethakamsetty, Sr. DevOps Engineer, CA Technologies</b>

 -------------------------------------------------------
 <b>Parallel programming in python:- </b>